wzab/qemu/WZDAQ1.rst

 The concentrated data are delivered as records, delivered via ZMQ protocol.

-In the first version, the structure is as follows:
+In the current version, the emulated DMA core works with 256-bit (32 byte) words.

-- "WZDAQ1-E" Start of the new dataset

-- "WZDAQ1-D" Data chunk for the dataset, must be followed by the number of 64-bit data words belonging to that chunk.
+They should be organized as follows:

+- "WZDAQ1-D" (followed with 24 0x00 bytes which are ignored).
+  Start of a part of a segment of data.
+  After that the data must follow.
+- "WZDAQ1-T" (followed with 24 0x00 bytes which are ignored).
+  The final part of a segment of data.
   After that the data must follow.

 The compilation has been tested for targets:
 ./configure --target-list=x86_64-softmmu,arm-softmmu,aarch64-softmmu